 DIY or Professionally Installed?

 Back in the day, security systems and other home tech had to be professionally installed.
 That’s no longer the case.
-If you’re handy with a level and power drill, you can head to a big-box retailer and have a pretty solid smart system set up this weekend.
+If you’re comfortable with a level and power drill, you can have a pretty solid smart system set up this weekend.
 There are plenty of companies that cater to this approach.
-Read our review of Frontpoint if you want to learn more.
+Read our review of Frontpoint for an example.

 Pro Tip: Never try to do work outside your comfort or skill level.
 Improperly installed electronics can be a hazard to your safety, as well as the safety of your property.